 I received my undergraduate degree in Modern and Medieval Languages (Russian and French) from the University of Cambridge, where I went on to study for an MPhil in European Literature and a PhD.
 Before coming to Nottingham I held the Max Hayward Fellowship in Russian Literature at St Antony's College, University of Oxford (2004-2005) and was a temporary lecturer in Russian at the University of Cambridge (2005-2007), where I taught Russian language and 19th and 20th century literature and culture.

-My current project is a monograph on the phenomenon of rock stardom in the last decades of the Soviet Union, which has the working title The Making of the Soviet Rock Star, 1968-1991.
-The chapters examine rock music's creation of meaning in the Soviet context from different perspectives, including the culture of magnitizdat and "officially" released recordings, the significance and mythologies of live performance, the place of the verbal text in rock music, and the modes of individual and collective authorship that rock groups create.
-I also look at the ways in which rock music, traditionally thought of as a non-official or even oppositional form of expression, co-existed with the cultural institutions of the Soviet state, and examine how its status changed over the course of the periods of stagnation and glasnost.
-The groups whose careers and creativity are discussed include Mashina vremeni, Akvarium, DDT, Kino and Nautilus Pompilius, and the monograph draws on interviews I carried out with participants in the Soviet era rock scenes of Moscow, Leningrad, Sverdlovsk and Riga.
+My current project is the phenomenon of rock stardom in the last decades of the Soviet Union.
+I examine rock music's creation of meaning in the Soviet context from different perspectives, including the culture of magnitizdat and "officially" released recordings, the significance and mythologies of live performance, the place of the verbal text in rock music, and the modes of individual and collective authorship that rock groups create.
+I also look at the ways in which rock music, traditionally thought of as a non-official or even oppositional form of expression, co-existed with the cultural institutions of the Soviet state and how it related to officially supported popular forms within Soviet estrada.
+The groups whose careers and creativity are discussed include Mashina vremeni, Akvarium, DDT, Kino and Nautilus Pompilius.
+This project has been supported by an AHRC Fellowship (2010-2011), which enabled me to interview former participants in the rock scenes of Moscow, Leningrad, Sverdlovsk and Riga.